polterguy/polterguy.github.io/hyperlambda/index.md

 Magic contains a Hyperlambda evaluator, where you can paste in Hyperlambda code, to play around with it yourself.
 When Magic is running, you can access this evaluator from the _"Evaluator"_ menu item.
+If you want to see all slots you have at your disposal, you can make sure your cursor is at the beginning of an empty line, and then click `CTRL+Space`.
+This pops up the autocompleter, and gives you a list of all Hyperlambda _"keywords"_, or slots to be more accurate.

 [Home](/)